buildpacks/spec/platform.md

 - The lifecycle SHALL execute all image extensions in the order defined in `<group>` according to the process outlined in the [Buildpack Interface Specification](buildpack.md).
 - The lifecycle SHALL add all invoked image extensions to`<layers>/config/metadata.toml`.
 - The lifecycle SHALL copy all output Dockerfiles to `<output>`.
-- The lifecycle SHALL record all Dockerfiles and build args in `<layers>/extender.toml`.
+- The lifecycle SHALL record all Dockerfiles and build args in `<extender>`.
-- The lifecycle SHALL filter the build plan for buildpacks with dependencies provided by image extensions.
+- The lifecycle SHALL filter the build plan with dependencies provided by image extensions.

 #### `extender`